AspieSoft/aspiesoft-auto-embed/readme.md

 ---

+### How to embed a playlist based on a youtube search

+> Set the link to "https://youtu.be/<insert search query>?search=1"

+---

 ### How to make the embed take up more width on mobile

 > Add "?min-width=\<insert min width>&max-width=\<insert max width>" to the url

+### How to embed a pdf

+> Any url that points to the current domain and ends with ".pdf" will automatically be seen as a pdf